 Born in Quebec, I am now living in Paris and working in Montreuil.
 For many years, I juggled my artistic practice with my scientific career.
 I am now completely devoted to my art.
-In 1983, I was in New York City and I attended the New York Feminist Art Institute.
+From 1983 to 1986, I was in New York City and I attended the New York Feminist Art Institute.
 I became familiar with the works of Louise Bourgeois, Myriam Shapiro Judy Chicago and many other women artists.
 I visited museums and galleries and learned that art was not only meant to reproduce reality.
 It became a real passion for me.
-Back in Paris in 1986, I continued my art classes, socialized with artists and went to galleries and museums.
-In 1999, I was selected for the “Salon de Montrouge” which encouraged me to show my artwork.
+Back in Paris, I worked with the Italian painter Nicola Pagallo, and later on with the Swiss sculptor Paul Flury.
 Until 1998, my work was mostly 2 dimensional.
 I used lines, colors and surfaces as an autonomous language.
 Little by little, my paint became thicker and I started introducing objects in my canvas.
 Then, I switched to sculpture and installations.
 In 2001, I had the opportunity to attend the workshop “Objects, Sculptures and Installations” with the Spanish artist Paloma Navares at the «Internationale Sommerakademie für Bildende Kunst» in Salzburg, an experience which had a strong impact on my work.

 In 2015, I was invited for an artist residency by “Da Wang Culture Highland” (Shenzhen China).
 This residency was concluded by a solo show: “Snapshots from Wutong”.
 My other solo shows include “C'est le printemps au Delta” (Delta, Paris, 2013) and “Désir Viscéral” (L'Openbach, Paris, 2018)